 Home » Home Safety » Fire Alarm Keeps Going Off?
-DON’T Ignore It
+Here’s What To Do

 Fire Alarm Keeps Going Off?
-DON’T Ignore It
+Here’s What To Do

-There’s a few possibilities as to why a fire alarm keeps going off.
-Common causes are:
+There’s a few possibilities as to why a fire alarm repeatedly activates, and if it keeps beeping, it requires attention.
+Common reasons a fire alarms keeps going off are:

 • Dead or dying batteries.